MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-These examples return the first non-null value from the specified values, or null when all the values are null.
+These examples return the first non-null value from the specified values, or null when all the values are null:

-Here are some examples:
 ```
 coalesce(null, true, false)
 coalesce(null, 'hello', 'world')
 coalesce(null, null, null)
 ```

-They respectively return these results:
+And respectively return:

 - `true`
 - **hello**